 Now, imaging you double that number again to eight tables.
 At this point, you would likely see $60 or so as your hourly rate, which equates to $7 and change per table (from $10 per table originally).
 If you again add four more tables, you may earn $80, which would mean that you are at $6 and change per table.
 Finally, an increase to 16 could mean $75 an hour, effectively lowering your hourly rate and reducing your earn per table to less than $5 each.

 This is exactly how adding tables to determine your highest hourly rate when multi-tabling works.
-You will need to gauge how much money you are making with each amount of tables.
-Eventually you will determine which number of tables allows you to max out your hourly earnings, whether that means 4, 8, 12, 16, or 24 tables at a time.
+You'll need to gauge how much money you are making with each amount of tables.
+Eventually you'll determine which number of tables allows you to max out your hourly earnings, whether that means 4, 8, 12, 16, or 24 tables at a time.